drbakerusa/Game-Manager/README.md

 ## Add Games

-There are a number of options in Game Manager by which you and discover/add games to your library.
+There are a number of options in Game Manager by which you can discover/add games to your library.
 This section outlines each of those methods.

 1. By Thread ID : This options requires the ID of the F95zone forum.
 This is located at the end of the URL for the game forum. ![game thread id](images/v0.2.0/game-thread-id.png) Simply enter the ID at the prompt and hit Enter.
 1. By Forum URL: Simply copy the entire forum URL from the image above and press Enter.